 This is a tactical problem no doubt for travel writers.
 One sets out on a journey and hopes to meet marvellous individuals, but one may be underwhelmed.
 Yet one must write the book and have strangers come into it.
 Nevertheless, Marsden's encounter with An tAthair Pádraig Ó Fiannachta, also gone from us in the years since, is perhaps the most memorable encounter among the Irish people met.
 The scholar priest compares memories of Armenia with the author and recalls a tough boyhood and the vignette is well described.

 Even the very mode of conversing conducted by some of the people he meets seems suspect.
-The speech of Dingle poet Danny Sheehy, who tragically died in a drowning incident in the months since Marsden's odyssey, is rendered in an unfamiliar phrasing.
+The speech of Dingle poet Danny Sheehy, who tragically died in a drowning incident not long afterwards, is rendered in an unfamiliar phrasing.
 Is this how the bi-lingual poet spoke verbatim?
 One has one's doubts, and the same question hovers over a few other such conversations.

 Twice in the book, the author uses a phonetic approximation, 'yer', as in, 'how are yer?'
 That one word 'yer' really grates, it is not a faithful rendition of any Irish usage that this reviewer can discern.
 Try saying it to yourself, it doesn't work.
 This of course is a minor caveat, but sometimes it's the minor caveats that stick.
 The Scottish sequences may prove of more interest to a certain kind of seasoned Irish reader, such as this one.
 Indeed, your reviewer's days on our western islands are memorable but they are long past.
 Perhaps too they are coloured by nostalgia for a time before Facebook, Instagram, Twitter and so forth.